latest planet(s) updated or added: 23 September 2024

 We might have to do something about our young though.
 They seem to become a little to smug for their own good.

-The greatest mystery for a few of us was why we continued to start wars, despite everything we had suffered in the previous wars.
+The greatest mystery for Zadu was why we continued to start wars, despite everything we had suffered in the previous wars.

-The answer surprised us and opened a door to end all wars.
+An answer opened a door to end all wars.

-Co-writers with extensive historical knowledge welcome, especially with knowledge about the two world wars, the wars led by the British Empire, other colonial wars and the more recent wars.
-Potentially the basis of this story could be used for several stories for more focus.
+Co-writers with extensive historical knowledge welcome, especially with knowledge about the two world wars, the wars by the British Empire, other colonial wars and the more recent wars.
+Potentially, this story could be used for several stories for more focus.

 See also: planet 41, resolve (2)